 - meetings etc

 Think about it… The discipline required to organize your time and energy is remarkable.
 If you seek to create interesting content then you choose a life that demands your full attention and time.
-Serious blogging is a full time occupation.
-It balances between three completely different worlds: Science, Technology & Creativity.
+Serious blogging is a full-time occupation.
+It balances three completely different worlds: Science, Technology & Creativity.

 Dancing with new ideas is fascinating and rewarding enough to make you want to go further on this road.
 Think of bloggers as the new breed of explorers.
-Bloggers seek to unfold the hidden mysteries of life or what is left unseen… And they all do their very best.
+Bloggers seek to unfold the hidden mysteries of life and the little slices of what is left unseen… Bloggers do their very best to share their points of view.

 Hint: A Book is coming soon about this topic!